ros-controls/roadmap/design_drafts/hardware_status.md

 ## 5. Open Questions & Discussion
 1. Is the current list of standardized state messages (`CANopen`, `EtherCAT`, `VDA5050`, `ISO10218`) a good starting point?
 Are there other non-proprietary standards that are critical to include?
-2. Is the single `/hardware_status` topic scalable for systems with hundreds of components, or should we define an alternative "topic-per-component" strategy as a best practice for large systems?
-3. And the questions that I have had, Is this whole approach overly complicated, let's avoid that pitfall.
+2. And the questions that I have had, Is this whole approach overly complicated, let's avoid that pitfall.

 ## 6. Alternative Publishing Strategies

-While this proposal centers on a single topic with an array of component statuses, it's worth discussing the trade-offs of other possible architectures.
+While this proposal centers on a single topic with an array of device statuses, it's worth discussing the trade-offs of other possible architectures.
 How else could we structure the flow of status information?

--   **Single Component Messages**
+-   **Per Device Messages**
-    -   One issue I see with the current aggregated status message approach is that it seems a tad bit complicated for simple systems, what if a hardware interface has only 1 actuator?
+    -   One issue I see with the current aggregated status message approach is that it seems a tad bit complicated for simple systems, what if a hardware component has only 1 actuator?
-    -   Then what if, instead of a single aggregated topic, each hardware component published just a `HardwareStatusComponent` message on the the `/hardware_status` topic which will now be of the `HardwareStatusComponent`
+    -   Then what if, instead of a single aggregated topic, each device in a hardware component published its own `HardwareDeviceStatus` message on the same `/hardware_status` topic which will now be of the type `HardwareDeviceStatus`
-    -   Then receivers just listen to the same `/hardware_status` topic as before, but just have to parse the `component_id` to see if the data is relevant, and similarly, publishers have to also only fill in the `HardwareStatusComponent` message and send it without need of aggregation
+    -   Then receivers just listen to the same `/hardware_status` topic as before, but just have to parse the `device_id` to see if the data is relevant, and similarly, publishers have to also only fill in the `HardwareDeviceStatus` message and send it without need of aggregation